 Drugs Mixed with Other Substances

 Hair loss may be connected to adulterated drugs.
 Powder sold as cocaine is often found to be adulterated with thallium salts (rat poison).
 One study showed that, after using such adulterated cocaine, individuals developed extensive hair loss.
-Thallium is known to cause telogen effluvium at low doses and will kill people at higher doses.
+Thallium is known to cause thinning hair due to telogen effluvium at low doses and will kill people at higher doses.

 The Belgravia Centre is the leader in hair loss treatment in the UK, with two clinics based in Central London.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the UK or the rest of the world.
 View our Hair Loss Success Stories, which are the largest collection of such success stories in the world and demonstrate the levels of success that so many of Belgravia’s patients achieve.
 You can also phone 020 7730 6666 any time for our hair loss helpline or to arrange a free consultation.